 Wisdom Calls Out!

-Proverbs 8 describes how The wisdom of God ‘calls out’ to us.
+Proverbs 8 is the Wisdom proverb; it describes how the Wisdom of God ‘calls out’ to us.

 In verse 1 God warns us “Listen to my instruction and be wise.
 Don’t ignore it.”

 Wisdom.
-The common Hebrew word for “wisdom” is ḥokmâ, meaning skill, experience, shrewdness, and prudence; God’s wisdom, is the infinite, perfect comprehension of all that is or will ever be (Rom.
+The common Hebrew word for “wisdom” is ḥokmâ, meaning skill, experience, shrewdness, and prudence; God’s wisdom, is the infinite, perfect comprehension of all that is or will ever be (See Rom.
 11:33-36)

 That’s the kind of wisdom I want, and need.